 Who is a good candidate for Inlays and Onlays?

-We will perform an examination to determine if you might need an onlay or onlay.
-Most patients who have large fillings or want to replace the filling with a longer-lasting restoration are good candidates for the procedure.
-With proper care and oral hygiene, your inlay or onlay can last for a very long time without showing any signs of wear.
+We will perform an examination to determine if you might need an inlay or onlay.
+Most patients who have large fillings, or want to replace the filling with a longer-lasting restoration, are good candidates for the procedure.
+With proper care and oral hygiene, your inlay or onlay can last for many years without showing any signs of wear.

 What happens during the procedure for Inlays and Onlays?

 We begin by removing decay and old filling material.
 If there’s a break or crack, we smooth the tooth out before the restoration is placed.
-Impressions allow us to create a perfectly crafted inlay or onlay for the tooth.
+Impressions are taken which allow us to create a perfectly crafted inlay or onlay for the tooth.
 Your second appointment involves placing the restoration.
-We’ll adjust the fit and feel of the inlay or onlay and you’ll be on your way to enjoying your new smile.
+We’ll adjust the fit and feel of the inlay or onlay, and you’ll be on your way to enjoying your new smile.